Intermittent Fasting for Weight Loss & Longevity: How to Lose Fat and Age Well

 Advanced Functional Lab Testing

-So what does this all mean?
-A 2019 review of 11 randomized controlled studies found most overweight and obese people who participated in the form of intermittent fasting had a weight loss of 3-8% of their total body weight.(4)
+So what does this mean in practical terms?
+A 2019 review of 11 randomized controlled trials found that most overweight and obese individuals practicing intermittent fasting experienced a reduction of approximately 3–8% of total body weight (4).
+While modest, these changes reflect improvements in underlying metabolic regulation rather than short-term calorie restriction alone.

-But this is not the only benefit of intermittent fasting.
+Importantly, weight loss is not the only benefit associated with intermittent fasting.

 The Health Benefits of Fasting Beyond Weight Loss